-The financial report has been prepared in accordance with the historical cost convention, except for assets backing insurance liabilities which are stated at fair value and provisions for outstanding claims which have been inflation adjusted and discounted as required by the relevant standard.
+The financial report has been prepared in accordance with the historical cost convention, except for assets backing insurance liabilities which are stated at fair value and provisions for outstanding claims and related reinsurance recoveries which have been inflation adjusted and discounted as required by NZ IFRS 4 "Insurance Contracts".

-The financial statements refer to General Reinsurance Australia Ltd ("the Company") and General Reinsurance Australia Ltd -New Zealand Branch ("the Branch").
+The financial statements refer to General Reinsurance Australia Ltd. and General Reinsurance Australia Ltd. - New Zealand Branch.

-Prior period restatements
+Prior period reclassifications

-A number of prior year balances have been restated in the prior year comparative (2013).
+A number of prior year balances have been reclassified in the prior year comparative (2014).
 These relate to the following points:

-- To provide a greater level of detail on the face of the primary statements for which information was already visible in the prior year note disclosures. - Change of signing to be more transparent to users and to align the financial statements of the Branch to the Company. - Certain regroupings of portfolio presentations to align the presentation of the Branch with the Company. - Correction of matters that are not deemed to be material.
+- To provide a greater level of detail on the face of the primary statements for which information was already visible in the prior year note disclosures. - Correction of matters that are not deemed to be material.